85

 The last page of the inside artwork is a mail-in form to receive a catalog from Collectables Records.
 The track listing for the CD is the same as the original LP.

 This CD features Jimmy McGriff and His Trio; Rudolph Johnson on sax, Larry Frazier on rhythm guitar and Willie “Saint” Jenkins on drums.
 The original album featured only 8 songs, two of which Jimmy McGriff wrote.
 They are Christmas With McGriff and Hip Santa.
-And I’m pretty certain you won’t find them on any other Christmas compilations, except maybe a jazz Christmas CD.
+And I’m pretty certain you won’t find them on any other Christmas compilations, except maybe a Jazz Christmas CD.

 The other 6 songs included are not any of the Christmas carols or hymns that appear on many Christmas issues.
 They are all standard secular Christmas songs everyone is familiar with, all written 1941 or later.